-During our fiscal year ended March 31, 2013, we augmented our GIP methodology through our offshore delivery centers in Chennai and Colombo being assessed at CMMI Level 5 maturity in the industry-standard capability maturity model developed and managed by the Software Engineering Institute.
-Our delivery center in Hyderabad, India had already been assessed at CMMI Level 5 in our fiscal year ending March 31, 2012.
-CMMI is a process improvement model used to improve a company's ability to manage project deliveries to guarantee predictable results.
+During our fiscal year ended March 31, 2014, our Bangalore delivery center was assessed and our Hyderabad delivery center was reassessed at CMMI Level 5 maturity in the industry-standard capability maturity model developed and managed by the CMMI institute.
+This followed the assessment of our Chennai and Colombo delivery centers at CMMI Level 5 maturity in the previous fiscal year ended March 31, 2013 and the original assessment of our Hyderabad delivery center at CMMI Level 5 maturity in the fiscal year ending March 31, 2012.
+CMMI is a process improvement model used to improve a company's ability to manage project deliveries to ensure predictable results.
 CMMI's process levels are regarded as the standard in the industry for evolutionary paths in software and systems development and management.

-We have adapted and incorporated modern techniques designed to accelerate the speed of development into GIP, including rapid prototyping, Agile development and eXtreme Programming.
+We have adapted and incorporated modern techniques designed to accelerate the software of development into GIP, including rapid prototyping, Agile development and eXtreme Programming.
 During the initial process-tailoring phase of an engagement, we work with the client to define the specific approach and tools that will be used for the engagement.
 This process-tailoring takes into consideration the client's business objectives, technology environment and currently-established development approach.
 We believe our innovative approach to adapting proven techniques into a custom process has been an important differentiator that allows us to deliver substantially greater value to our clients in a cost-effective and timely manner.
 For example, a large high-tech manufacturer engaged us to use our process-tailoring approach to design a common, standards-based development process for use by its own product development teams.